 - (i) Preliminary rounds.
 The Sponsor will determine by random assignment pairings for the preliminary rounds, including assignments of the side of the case to be argued, except for adjustments necessary to comply with Rule 12(a).
 The Sponsor will inform all contestants in advance of the identity of the other teams against which they will argue. - (ii) Elimination rounds.
 After the preliminary rounds, the top eight (8) teams will advance and be seeded based on their win-loss record and aggregate point differential, in that order.
 The teams with the highest win-loss record and highest aggregate point differentials will be seeded higher.
 "Aggregate point differential" will be calculated as follows: For each team, the raw oral round scores for each team member will be averaged and added to the other team member's averaged oral score, and that total will be divided by 2 and multiplied by .6 for the adjusted oral score.
-The team's average brief score will be multiplied by .4 and added to the
+The team's average brief score will be multiplied by .4 and added to the adjusted oral score, for the team's total round score.
+The difference between the two teams' total round score will be the point differential for that round (a positive number for the winning team and a negative number for the losing team).
+The point differential for each of a team's rounds will be added together to make the aggregate point differential.
+Scores will be calculated to three decimal places (i.e., 95.333). - (iii) If teams are tied at the end of the preliminary rounds, for purposes of both advancement and seeding, ties will be broken in favor of the team with advancement and seeding, ties will be broken in lavor of the team with

-1 The Committee reserves the right at the end of the preliminary rounds to hold an additional round of no less than twelve and no more than sixteen teams, depending on the size of the Competition and availability of judges.
+&lt;sup>1 The Committee reserves the right at the end of the preliminary rounds to hold an additional round of no less than twelve and no more than sixteen teams, depending on the size of the Competition and availability of judges.
 This round will also be seeded and only the weighted brief and oral scores in this additional round will be considered to determine further advancement.
 The competition will follow Rule 12(b)(iv) from this round forward.